guillemsola/DevOps-Exercise/Exercise_1.md

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;" data-mxgraph="{&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;resize&quot;:true,&quot;toolbar&quot;:&quot;zoom layers lightbox&quot;,&quot;edit&quot;:&quot;https://raw.githubusercontent.com/guillemsola/DevOps-Exercise/master/resources/submodule.xml&quot;,&quot;url&quot;:&quot;https://raw.githubusercontent.com/guillemsola/DevOps-Exercise/master/resources/submodule.xml&quot;}"></div>
 <script type="text/javascript" src="https://www.draw.io/embed2.js?&fetch=https%3A%2F%2Fraw.githubusercontent.com%2Fguillemsola%2FDevOps-Exercise%2Fmaster%2Fresources%2Fsubmodule.xml"></script>

 Its practical implications are that submodules are not cloned by default and to update them you will need to ```git submodule update```.
 Also, merging is not really easy with submodules.
 On the other hand, subtrees get a similar result to submodules, but storing the files in the main repository and merging in changes directly to that repository.
 That has an important caveat, all of your subproject files are present in the parent repository.
-Changes made to subprojects have to explicitly be commited its origin if required to be shared across different projects.
+Changes made to sub-projects have to explicitly be committed its origin if required to be shared across different projects.

-It is required to have a good understanding of the projects life cycle to choose the right approach but we can conlcude that, subtree offer more flexibility to modify linked projects letting the responsibility of not mixing parent and sub-project code in commits to developers.
-Submodules are more appropiate if we don't plan to modify sub-projects code, the downside is that the majority of programming languages nowadays offers package managers for that.
+It is required to have a good understanding of the projects life cycle to choose the right approach but we can conclude that, subtree offer more flexibility to modify linked projects letting the responsibility of not mixing parent and sub-project code in commits to developers.
+Submodules are more appropriate if we don't plan to modify sub-projects code, the downside is that the majority of programming languages nowadays offers package managers for that.

 ## Same release cycle for all components or not